 In New Orleans in the 28th century, Louis completely lost his life.
 He was stuck in pain and couldn't help himself.
 Lester, a creature belonging to the dark night approached him.
 The temptation of darkness is like a sweet fruit with poison.
 The meaning of eternal life is to die forever.
 After receiving a dark gift from Leicester, Louis became a vampire.

 However, his pain was not relieved by this.
 Longing for human understanding and love, Louis, driven by sin, felt that Lester had brought him into hell.
-Black hair and blue eyes-the fragile part of Louis's character.
+Black hair and blue eyes are fragile parts of Louis's character.

 12. Dead Until Dark